SethTenenbaum/bitcoin-decode-address/README.md

 # Extract Bitcoin Address

-The `extract` project is a utility for decoding and extracting information from Bitcoin addresses.
+The `extract` util is a utility for decoding and extracting information from Bitcoin addresses.
 It is designed to help developers analyze Bitcoin addresses and retrieve useful metadata such as address type and validity.

 ## Features